Program Overview

 - Fosters connection and community within and beyond the program

-- Monthly synchronous virtual group sessions (2 hours each)
+- Monthly in-person group sessions (3 hours each)

 - Fosters application of course material to participants’ own education contexts, with a focus on how to navigate expected and unexpected educational dilemmas